rugbyprof/5303-Adv-Database/Lectures/02_sqlite/sqlite_walkthrough.md

 ## 0. Prerequisites

 You need the `sqlite3` command-line tool (version 3.37+ for the `.import` options used here; 3.51 is what these files were tested on).
+Nothing else — see [requirements.md](requirements.md) for optional add-ons and what is already built in.

 ```bash
 sqlite3 --version